lucilejones/fullstack-knowledge-base/Back-End/pickup_sports_api.md

 get '/users/:id/posts', to: 'users#posts_index'

 Then we need to define that in the users_controller.rb file:
-(We include :posts_index at the top in the before_action - since we're using the @user from the set_user method) def posts_index
+(We include :posts_index at the top in the before_action :set_user - since we're using the @user from the set_user method - but we take this out becuase @user doesn't end up working) def posts_index
     user_posts = @user.posts